RasaHQ/rasa/docs/docs/reference/rasa/core/lock_store.md

 - `password` - The password which should be used for authentication with the Redis database.
 - `use_ssl` - `True` if SSL should be used for the connection to Redis.
+- `ssl_certfile` - Path to the SSL certificate file.
+- `ssl_keyfile` - Path to the SSL private key file.
+- `ssl_ca_certs` - Path to the SSL CA certificate file.
 - `key_prefix` - prefix to prepend to all keys used by the lock store.
 Must be alphanumeric.
-- `socket_timeout` - Timeout in seconds after which an exception will be raised in case Redis doesn&#x27;t respond within `socket_timeout` seconds.
+- `port`0 - Timeout in seconds after which an exception will be raised in case Redis doesn&#x27;t respond within `port`0 seconds.

 #### get\_lock